SciKit-Surgery/scikit-surgerybard/doc/02_4_Register_And_Ovelay.rst

 Create a plain text-file containing the coordinates of the prostate phantom fiducials, in the same order and format as data/PelvisPhantom/CT_Fiduicial_Markers.txt.
 These markers have been labeled on the phantom.
 You must measure the points using the tracked pointer, in the same order.
 You should end up with a file, of the same format as CT.txt, containing the corresponding world coordinates, lets call it world.txt.

-Compute the registration of CT points in CT.txt to your world points, run this;
+Compute the registration of CT points in CT_Fiduicial_Markers.txt to your world points, run this;
 ::
-  python bardProcrustes.py -f world.txt -m CT.txt
+  python bardProcrustes.py -f world.txt -m data/PelvisPhantom/CT_Fiduicial_Markers.txt

 So here -f stands for "fixed" points, also called "target" points in the literature, and -m stands for "moving" points, also called "source" points in the literature.
 This will output a rotation, a translation, and Fiducial Registration Error.